 - Click to place the selected library symbol in your plan.

-- Select 3D> Add Lights from the menu, then click to place a light source that emits lights but is not actually a 3D object.
+- Select 3D> Lighting > Add Lights from the menu, then click to place a light source that emits light but is not actually a 3D object.

 - Add Lights lets you to customize the lighting in a space without adding electrical fixtures.

 - You can also add emissivity to 3D objects, such as candles, or images, such as fireplace flames.

 - Begin by selecting Edit> Preferences if you're on a Windows PC or Chief Architect> Preferences if you're on a MAC from the menu.